 Then, ask your supporters to give tastefully, with a focus on warmth, community, and cheer, not guilt because of all they have.

 Having discussed the principles of thanksgiving fundraising, it’s time that we dive into the fundraising ideas.
 But before that, we’d like to share with you the Donorbox video that talks turkey about thanksgiving fundraising!
 It’s a fun and quick way to know a bit about fundraising during this season and some great events to raise money from.
 Here you go –

 14 thanksgiving fundraising ideas –

 Engage with your donors and supporters by offering a Thanksgiving-themed giveaway on social media.
 Partner with a local business and offer a discount coupon or a gift card with every donation.

 This is an excellent way to generate buzz on social media, reward your donors, and encourage giving.
 It’s also a win for the partnering business, as well as a way to foster local business partnerships.

-#GivingTuesday falls on first Tuesday after Thanksgiving (November 28th this year).
+#GivingTuesday falls on the first Tuesday after Thanksgiving (29th November this year).
 In order to make the best out of this viral campaign, make sure you prepare a landing page on your website in early fall, so that it’s ready to go live on Thanksgiving or #GivingTuesday.
 A branded donation page generates a 36% larger donation size compared to a generic landing page.